 and across Thailand

-While the Phuket Vegetarian Festival may be the largest activity in the country, many people across Thailand and especially those of Chinese ancestry stick strictly to “Je” food for the purposes of spiritual cleansing and merit-making.
-Sacred rituals are performed at various Chinese shrines and temples and predominantly in Phuket aesthetic displays such as walking barefooted over hot coals, tongue slashing and other ritualized mutilations are performed by entranced devotees known as “Ma Song”.
+While the Phuket Vegetarian Festival may be the largest festival activity in the country, many people across Thailand and especially those of Chinese ancestry stick strictly to “Je” food for the purposes of spiritual cleansing and merit-making.
+Sacred rituals are performed at various Chinese temples and shrines and predominantly in Phuket aesthetic displays such as walking barefooted over hot coals, tongue slashing and other ritualized mutilations are performed by entranced devotees known as “Ma Song”.

 During this period you will see many yellow flags all around Thailand and that means the vendors are selling “Je” food.
 In Bangkok you can get “Je” food in most areas and even 7-11 have special selection for the festival!

 One of the most famous places to go is Bangkok’s Chinatown where they set up food stalls along Yaowarat for the occasion.
 There are also a lot of activities going on around the Wat Mangkon Kamalawat.

 However, the real heart of the festivities in Bangkok is on the edge of Chinatown where the Talat Noi community comes alive during the Je Festival with vegetarian food galore, nightly Chinese Opera, and several other activities.
 Special activities from the Talat Noi community include.
 The following schedule is confirmed: